 •Software RAID, volume set, and stripe set support.
 Support for RAID 6, RAID 5, and RAID 4 layouts.
 Support for custom RAID layouts.
 Parameters like block size and order, offsets, and even the number of stripe blocks can be explicitly specified.
 Custom RAID configurations can be saved.

-•Support for Windows Storage Spaces, created by Windows 8/8.1 and Windows 10/Anniversary update.
+•Support for Windows Storage Spaces, created by Windows 8/8.1 and Windows 10/Threshold 2/Anniversary/Fall Creators updates.

 •Support for software Apple software RAIDs